 Construction

-The big goals are to be sustainable, comfortable, and off the grid.
+The big goals are to be self-sufficient, sustainable, comfortable, and off the grid.

 - Autodesk Instructables, Backyard Projects - a wealth of ideas with tutorials by the builders